radiantlogic-v8/documentation-new/documentation/connector-properties-guide/active-directory-connectors.md

 This property can be used to reduce the size of the message by only including desired entries (that match the filter).
 This can also help reduce the amount of transformation logic needed because you can easily avoid synchronizing certain entries without needing the logic to abort them in the transformation script.

 If a captured entry matches the criteria indicated in the LDAP filter property, it is published in the message by the connector.
-If it doesn't, the entry is not published in the message.
+If it does not, the entry is not published in the message.
 Information about the skipped entries is in the connector log (with log level 4).

 If the captured change type is delete, and not enough information is known about the entry, the LDAP filter is not used and the entry is published in the message.
 For example, if the LDAP filter property contained a value of `(l=Novato)` and the captured entry did not contain an `l` attribute, the LDAP filter is not applied and the entry is published in the message.